jab0073/CS-499-Statistical-Analyzer/README.md

 Anyone doing research, especially in the social sciences, uses statistics to analyze the resulting data.
 Usually a number of different statistical measures are performed on the data.
-This class project will be to produce a software system which will take a set of data and perform user selected statistical analyses on the data then generate both an on-screen display of the results and a printable file of the results.
+This class project will be to produce a software system which will take a set of data and perform user selected statistical analyzes on the data then generate both an on-screen display of the results and a printable file of the results.

 ### Features